IPhone 5: Design

+Similar to its predecessor, the iPhone 5 features a boxlike look with flat sides.
+The stainless steel frame used in the iPhone 4 was replaced with an aluminum frame featuring chamfered edges.
 Apple emphasized the improved build quality of the iPhone 5 at its press event.
-The frame used in previous versions was redesigned to use an aluminum composite frame.
-The iPhone 4 and iPhone 4s used stainless steel instead of aluminium due to Steve Jobs' preference for the metal which he thought, "looks beautiful when it wears".

 The iPhone 5 is 18% thinner, 20% lighter, and has 12% less overall volume than its predecessor, the iPhone 4s.
 The phone's aluminum body is 0.30 in thick.
 At the September 2012 conference Apple claimed it was the thinnest smartphone in the world at 7.6 mm, though that claim was disputed as the Chinese Oppo Finder was thinner and some other smartphones could be considered to be thinner, depending upon where thickness is measured.
 The Oppo Finder measured 6.65 mm at its thinnest point and 7.1 mm at its thickest point making it overall thinner than the iPhone.
 This design was used three times, first with the iPhone 5 in 2012, then with the 5s in 2013, and finally with the first-generation iPhone SE in 2016.